Funcy33/Vluninfo_Repo/CNVDs/113/README.md

-# Tenda Router AC500 Vulnerability
+# Tenda AC500 Vulnerability
-This vulnerability lies in the `/goform/RouteStatic` page which influences the lastest version of Tenda Router AC500.
+This vulnerability lies in the `/goform/RouteStatic` page which influences the lastest version of Tenda AC500.
 (The latest version is [AC500_V2.0.1.9(1307)](https://www.tenda.com.cn/download/detail-2470.html))
 ## Vulnerability Description
 There is a stack-based buffer overflow vulnerability in function `fromRouteStatic`.